prakau/g2aenome/README.md

-# G²AENome (Genomic & Agri-Phenomic AI Nexus) - Dr. Prashant Kaushik Advanced PoC
+# G²AENome (Genomic & Agri-Phenomic AI Nexus)
 ## Project Vision: Accelerating Agricultural Biotechnology Discovery

 **G²AENome** aims to be a transformative, multi-modal, generative AI-powered platform designed to accelerate discovery in agricultural biotechnology.
-This initiative is deeply rooted in the extensive expertise of **Dr. Prashant Kaushik**, a distinguished figure in genomics, molecular biology, bioinformatics, and agricultural innovation.
-With over 350 publications, 12 books, numerous patents, and a significant scholarly impact (Google Scholar h-index 35, i10-index 125), Dr. Kaushik's work provides a rich foundation for this project.
-His research spans critical areas such as RNA sequencing, biomarker analysis, and studies on vital crops like eggplant, tomato, and rice, particularly concerning stress response and agricultural improvement.

 The G²AENome platform envisions a future where researchers can rapidly synthesize information from vast datasets—genomic sequences, phenomic data, and the entire corpus of scientific literature—to uncover novel insights, predict gene function, identify stress-resilient traits, and ultimately contribute to global food security and sustainable agriculture.